legend-exp/LegendDataManagement.jl/docs/src/extensions.md

 ## `SolidStateDetectors` extension

 LegendDataManagment provides an extension for [SolidStateDetectors](https://github.com/JuliaPhysics/SolidStateDetectors.jl).
 This makes it possible to create `SolidStateDetector` and `Simulation` instances from LEGEND metadata.
+The default drift model used when creating a detector/simulation through LegendDataManagment is ADLChargeDriftModel2016.

 Example (requires a `$LEGEND_DATA_CONFIG` environment variable pointing to a legend data-config file):